We take zour privacy seriously.

 1. Site usage disclosures

-CanestriniLex will not colelct any personally identifiable information about you when you visit our website or use our services unless you choose to provide that information to us.
+CanestriniLex will not collect any personally identifiable information about you when you visit our website or use our services unless you choose (by mail or express consent) to provide that information to us.

 Once the client-attorney relationship is established, the holder of the data processing to the end and for the purposes pursuant to art.
 13, Legislative Decree 196/2003 (hereinafter even referred as "T.U."), is Nicola Canestrini, attorney under italian law.